-Just like a “one size fits all” business suit will never match the comfort, fit and utility of one tailored for your body, a generic employee handbook is not as effective as one written specifically for your business.
+Just like a “one-size-fits-all” business suit would never match the comfort, fit, and utility of one tailored for your body, a generic employee handbook is not as effective as one written specifically for your business.
 Instead, what you need is a custom handbook that will address all of the following:

-- Just like a fingerprint, there is no other practice quite like yours in the world.
-You need something tailored to your office culture and your business’ values and goals to get the greatest benefit from the document.
+- Your office culture.
+Just like a fingerprint, there is no other practice quite like yours in the world.
+You need something tailored to your business’ values and goals to get the greatest benefit from your employee handbook.

-Combined together, it’s clear that a one-size-fits-all solution can’t address all of these areas properly for everyone.
+Combined, it’s clear that a one-size-fits-all solution can’t address all these areas properly for everyone.
 Something, somewhere, will be missed.
 And correctly merging your unique office culture with the policies and protections you need takes legal and HR expertise.
 That’s what CEDR is for—to make sure you get what you want, while still getting what you need.